 Our bodies are teeming with bacteria, in fact, according to scientists, we have 10 times more bacterial cells than human cells!
 And it is important for us to remember that some of those bacteria are the “good guys,” which are important not only for our digestion, but also for our immune system, and even our mental health.
 Studies show that probiotics are a very powerful tool in the fight against infection.
-So if you want to boost your immune system, increase the good bacteria in your gut.
+So if you want to boost your immune system, increase the good bacteria in your gut by eating probiotic rich foods, and/or taking a probiotic supplement.
 According to this article, “a healthy lower intestine should contain at least 85% friendly bacteria to prevent the over-colonization of microorganisms like E. coli and salmonella.
 Replenishing the healthy bacteria in our gut is especially important after a course of antibiotics – critical really – because they wipe out ALL the bacteria – good and bad.
 So although antibiotics can help to get rid of an infection like strep throat, they can leave your immune system vulnerable to future infections.
 Read The Importance of Good Bacteria to learn more.

 4. Get Some Natural Vitamin C

-2. Take some natural antibacterials – load up on the garlic and oregano.
-Oregano oil is a powerful antiviral and antibacterial – if you catch it early enough, it can really nip a cold in the bud!
+1. Take some natural antibacterials – load up on the garlic and oregano – both are powerful antiviral and antibacterials – if you catch it early enough, at the sore throat stage – I have found that taking some oregano oil can really nip a cold in the bud!
 I also like to take Immune Shield from Sun Warrior.
 Immune Shield contains ionic liquid silver and gold in a fulvic acid base.
 Silver is also a very effective natural anti-bacterial.
 If you catch it at the early stage – taking natural anti-bacterials can help to prevent a virus from taking hold, or progressing into a more serious infection.
+But do not take oregano oil for longer than about 2 weeks – like other antibacterials – it can affect both the good and bad bacteria in your gut.

 Article written by Nutritionist Sara Vance, author of the book The Perfect Metabolism Plan A regular guest on Fox 5 San Diego, you can see many of Sara’s segments on her media page.
 She also offers corporate nutrition, school programs, consultations, and affordable online eCourses.
 Download her free 40+ page Metabolism Jumpstart eBook here.